Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 Uber has taken some steps to provide for their workers’ benefits, such as offering optional workers’ compensation packages funded by ride surcharges.
 This is far from the typical benefits employees receive, but it’s an attempted effort to provide some sort of peace of mind for drivers.

 Generally speaking, workers’ compensation is required by law for traditional employees and must be paid by the employer itself.
-Independent contractors are not traditional employees by any means, however, and therefore are not required to receive benefits paid for by the employer.
+Independent contractors are not traditional employees by any means, however, and, therefore, are not required to receive benefits paid for by the employer.

 Some employers misclassify employees as independent contractors to avoid paying taxes and workers’ compensation premiums.
 Uber specifically has taken on large expenses in litigating the ever-evolving issue.